Dipto9999/Baccarat_Card_Game/README.md

-Sure, I can help you make this README easier to read!
-Here's a modified version:

 # Baccarat Card Game

 This is a command-line Baccarat card game written in Golang.
 In this game, you play against a computer dealer with the goal of having a hand value closer to 9 than the dealer's hand.
 The game uses a standard deck of cards where face cards (J, Q, K) and 10s have a value of zero, and Aces have a value of one.